 Embassy or Consulate of Bosnia and Herzegovina for up-to-date information.

-You need to register with the local police within 48 hours of arrival in Bosnia and Herzegovina.
+You need to register with the local police within 48 hours of arrival.
 Hotels will usually organise this for you on arrival.
 Confirm this when you check in.

 Children (under 18 years of age) travelling alone or with one parent may need to produce a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate on arrival.
 This is in addition to the child's passport.
 Check requirements with an